 With that said.
 Photography is not, or doesn't have to be, news or documentation.
 When photography is an art, I believe it is not only permissible but incumbent on the photographer to render the image emotionally.
 That is to say, the photograph should feel such depths of emotion that you can sense that feeling yourself.
 So there is always a balance between what I would call authentic photography and some sort of hybrid art.
 This is a struggle with many photographers, and for every photographer there is a different distinction.
 There is no right answer.
 As a rule of thumb, I only make changes to my images that could be made if that image was on film.

-So I guess there are a few out there who would like to know a few things.
+So I guess there are a few out there who would like to know a few things about me.
 Yes, I do have a Master of Divinity and a Master of Theology from Duke University.
 I earned my Master of Fine Arts in creative nonfiction from the University of North Carolina at Wilmington.
 I've been published in the Chariton Review, The Huffington Post, Dappled Things, Snapdragon: A Journal of Art and Healing, The First Line Literary Journal, The Barely South Review, and others.

 I've never really made an effort to publish my photographs but the Huffington Post did buy a few of mine for my story on the hurricane.